 Private sector organisations adopted IFRS16- Leases on 1st April 2019 with retrospective application for 2018/19 as comparator.
-However, the formal adoption of this standard in the public sector has been delayed until 1st April 2021.
-As such there is a difference in accounting policies for both 2020/21 and 2019/20 as comparator between South Cambridge District Council (parent) and its subsidiaries (SC Ltd and Shire Homes).
+However, the formal adoption of this standard in the public sector has been delayed until 1st April 2024.
+As such there is a difference in accounting policies for both 2021/22 and 2020/21 as comparator between South Cambridge District Council (parent) and its subsidiaries (SC Ltd and Shire Homes).
 The Code mandates that where differing accounting policies exist within group boundaries that the parent's accounting policies must be applied to the subsidiaries and consolidated.
-However, the Code outlines that where these adjustments are consider immaterial, they can be over ridden.
-SCDC consider the IFRS16 implications included in 2020/21 SC Ltd and Shire Homes statement of accounts immaterial to the group.
-Therefore, the 2020/21's group figures includes IFRS16 figures from subsidiaries only.
+As such SCDC has removed the impact of IFRS 16 from the subsidiaries account before consolidation.